 Hamilton Beach 12-Cup Stack and Snap Food Processor

 Hamilton Beach is a popular brand in many different segments of kitchen equipment, from microwaves and slow cookers to this food processor.
 Nut butter fans will still be able to whip up a creamy spread despite it being quite inexpensive.
-However, this machine is best suited to someone who does not expect to use their food processor very often, but wants to spend enough to get reasonable quality.
+However, this nut butter machine is best suited to someone who does not expect to use their food processor for peanut butter very often, but wants to spend enough to get reasonable quality.

 It has a capacity of 12 cups, a motor that drives 450 watts, and a shredding disc and an S blade for blade options.
 There is a set of two-function buttons on the front to choose the speed of the blade.

 The whole thing snaps and clicks into place when you need it and the blade speed is surprisingly high for this price range.

 In terms of value, it is hard to get better than this model because it is very budget-friendly and has similar functionality of the bigger units.
 Providing you don’t need more than 12 cups of capacity and aren’t going to be using it too often, the Hamilton Beach is a decent machine for whipping up nut butters and other tasty treats.